mocacinno/bitcoin_core_docker/userdocs/Readme.md

 1. **Running a full node**:
    In this usecase, we'll investigate how to run a full node, using the latest version available (currently v28.0) with persistent data (and wallet.dat) locations using our own entrypoint script...

+   **Warning**

+   BEFORE running any container (including this one), it might be a good idear to validate the content of the image (and even better build it yourself)!!!
+In order to do so, read the next chapter (validate and build your own image)

    ```bash
    #add any command to entrypoint.sh that needs to be executed, "bitcoind -daemon &" is usually a good starting point.
 I use vi here, but you can use any editor you like
    vi entrypoint.sh